Sophia Gholz

-Biography and career
+Early life and education

-Gholz was born in Gainesville, Florida.
-She was the second child of Nancy Dohn, an American corporate manager, and Henry Gholz, an American scientist.
+Sophia Gholz was born in Gainesville, Florida, where she grew up.
+She was the second child born to Nancy Dohn, an American corporate manager, and Henry Gholz, a forest ecologist and professor at the University of Florida.
+Her favorite children's authors when she was growing up were Shel Silverstein and Madeleine L'Engle.

+Career

 Gholz's first book, The Boy Who Grew A Forest: The True Story of Jadav Payeng (published by Sleeping Bear Press in 2019 and illustrated by Kayla Harren) is a picture book that has been translated into multiple languages.

-Gholz's books include Jack Horner, Dinosaur Hunter!, a picture book biography about the paleontologist who inspired the main character in Jurassic Park, This is Your World: The Story of Bob Ross, and A History of Toilet Paper (and Other Potty Tools).
-The bibliography below lists her published works.
+Gholz's books include Jack Horner, Dinosaur Hunter!, a picture book biography about Jack Horner, the paleontologist who inspired the main character in Jurassic Park; This is Your World: The Story of Bob Ross, the television art teacher; and A History of Toilet Paper (and Other Potty Tools).

 Gholz's media appearances and interviews include BBC UK, The Sun News, Nonahood News, North East News India, Discovery Channel, Orlando Voyager, The Buzz TV The Bookshop at the End of the Internet Podcast, and The New York Times.